Atm1801/Revisting_CroPA/README.md

 ## Abstract

-> *“Large Vision-Language Models (VLMs) have revolutionized computer vision, enabling tasks such as image classification, captioning, and VQA.
-However, they remain highly vulnerable to adversarial attacks, especially in scenarios where both visual and textual modalities can be manipulated.
-We conduct a comprehensive reproducibility study of “An Image is Worth 1000 Lies: Adversarial Transferability Across Prompts on Vision-Language Models” (Luo *et al.* 2024), validating the Cross-Prompt Attack (CroPA) and confirming its superior cross-prompt transferability compared to existing baselines.
-Beyond replication, we propose three key enhancements: (1) A novel semantic initialization strategy that significantly improves Attack Success Rate (ASR) and convergence; (2) Investigating cross-image transferability by learning universal perturbations via SCMix and CutMix; (3) A novel value-vector–guided loss function targeting the vision encoder’s attention to improve generalization.
-Our evaluation across Flamingo, BLIP-2, InstructBLIP, and LLaVA validates the original findings and demonstrates that our improvements consistently boost adversarial effectiveness.
-Our work reinforces the importance of studying adversarial vulnerabilities in VLMs and provides a more robust framework for generating transferable adversarial examples.”*
+> *“Vision-Language Models (VLMs) have revolutionized computer vision, enabling tasks such as image classification, captioning, and visual question answering.
+However, they remain highly vulnerable to adversarial attacks, particularly in scenarios where both visual and textual modalities can be manipulated.
+Cross-Prompt attacks, introduced by Luo et al. [2024],, demonstrated that image perturbations can retain adversarial impact across varying textual prompts.
+This new paradigm of attack presents several limitations hinder broader reliability: sensitivity to initialization, lack of generalization, and high compute cost vs yield.
+We address these gaps with three complementary enhancements: (1) Noise Initialization via semantically informed alignment, (2) Value-Vector DUAP Guidance targeting encoder attention mechanisms, and (3) Cross-Image Universal Training with SCMix and CutMix augmentations.
+Evaluations on BLIP-2, InstructBLIP, LLaVA, and OpenFlamingo across VQA, captioning, and classification show that our enhancements provide consistent gains previous methods and baselines in Attack Success Rate (ASR), stability, and transferability.”*

 ---